Knife Maker's Mark for Jay Fisher Knives

 Most factory or common knife sheaths might last 1-3 years, even if coddled.
 The reason is that the knife is not often actually used; most of the time it sits in the sheath waiting, while the owner bangs the sheath on everything he runs into, leans against, or sits upon.
 The knife is often stored in the sheath and thrown in with tools and utensils, maybe in a toolbox, or a drawer with other sharp or hard tools.
 Every ding, impact, and scuff that the knife sheath takes shortens its usable life.

 I try to make my sheaths as durable as is reasonably possible.
-This is the reason that I only use heavy weight (9-10 oz) leather shoulder on most of my sheaths.
-I've even used sole leather on particularly demanding applications.
-Shoulder is thick, hard, stiff, and long wearing.
-In my leather sheaths, I hand-stitch with polyester sinew, the toughest binder on the market.
+This is the reason that I only use heavy weight (9-10 ounce) leather shoulder on most of my sheaths.
+I've even used shoe sole leather on particularly demanding applications.
+Leather shoulder is thick, hard, stiff, and long wearing.
+In my leather sheaths, I hand-stitch with polyester sinew or nylon, the toughest binders on the market.
 You absolutely cannot break this stuff with your bare hands.
-Sometimes I use nylon, where some limited flexibility might be warranted.

 My military combat and tactical knife sheaths are assembled with waterproof cement and screwed together with steel Chicago screws, not rivets, usually through high strength aluminum alloy welts.
 On request, I even use stainless steel or nylon Chicago screws for extreme corrosion resistance.